 Your healthcare team will decide when to start end of life care.
 They will do that in discussion with you, or those close to you if you’re not able to speak for yourself.

 Once end of life care begins, doctors may decide to cease any medical treatments that are no longer beneficial.
 However, they should continue to review your condition regularly, looking for any signs that you may be stabilising or recovering, even temporarily.

 Where can end of life care be delivered?

-According to recent research, the majority of people say they would prefer to die at home.
+According to the most recent research carried out by the Office for National Statistics (National Survey of Bereaved People (VOICES): England, 2015), the majority of people say they would prefer to die at home.
 But in reality around half of older people actually die in hospital.
 For some people and their loved ones, this is disappointing and reflects a frustrating lack of choice about end of life care.
 But for others, the nature and progress of their illness, and the level of care available at home, means that dying in hospital can be the best option in the end.

 If you have particular wishes about how you’d like to be cared for at the end of life, the best way to make sure your wishes are followed is to talk to your doctor and those close to you in advance about what you’d like to happen.
 They can help you think through the options and work out how and where to get the support you need.

 If you then put your wishes in writing, everyone involved in your care will know what your preferences are, even if you can’t speak for yourself.
 For guidance on how to start recording your wishes, see our article on advance care planning.

 Who is involved in delivering end of life care?

 Various health and social care professionals can be involved in end of life care, depending on an individual’s needs.
 Some of these will be NHS health and care staff, such as doctors, nurses or physiotherapists, while others may belong to social care agencies, independent hospices or charities.